curipha/ahkscripts/README.md

 If you hit the Ctrl key twice quickly, an form will come out at the upper left of a screen.
 You can enter the command for starting new SAP GUI session.

-You can customize the key mapping by changing `keymap` variables in this program.
+You can customize the key mapping by changing `keymap` variables in `sap_launcher.ini.ahk`.
 For more details of customizing of key mapping, see the code.
+Do not forget to install `sap_launcher.ini.ahk` in the same directory as `sap_launcher.ahk`.
+Otherwise, `sap_launcher.ahk` will not start.

 To see the current key mapping, hit `h` on the form.

 Remarks